Overseas Development and Education Committee

 Essential Pain Management program

 The Essential Pain Management (EPM) program is a multidisciplinary educational program initially designed for health workers in low and middle income countries.
+It is also now being used in a number of high income country universities (including 13 medical schools in the UK, Australia and New Zealand).
 It has been developed to improve pain management worldwide by working with health workers at a local level to:

 • Improve pain knowledge